How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 Queer historians are not “rewriting” history any more than human sexuality is being distorted by queer or trans people living openly as themselves.
 That which has been here all along, buried, suppressed, rejected, erased, is at last being discovered and brought into the story of humankind.
 We are not rewriting, we are enriching.
 We are not distorting, we are revealing.

-Nowadays, with so many queer terms available to describe ourselves, sometimes it takes a good deal of soul-searching and trial and error before hitting upon one that feels right.
+Nowadays, with so many terms available to describe ourselves as queer people, sometimes it takes a good deal of soul-searching and trial and error before hitting upon one that feels right.
 But my favourite word is not really a new one.
 It can be traced back to the early 20th century, but might go back even further.

 The word is “family.”

-Queer people are a family, and like all families, we stand on the shoulders of thousands of years’ worth of ancestors.
-As a storyteller, I no longer hesitate to call my ancestors queer.
+Queer people are a family, connected not by blood but by shared experience that transcends culture, language, and time.
+Like all families, we stand on the shoulders of thousands of years’ worth of ancestors.
+As a storyteller and historian, I no longer hesitate to call my ancestors queer.
 I claim them as queer: for myself, for queer culture, and for my queer brothers, sisters, and siblings, both alive and dead.

 One big, weird, queer family – with roots all the way to the centre of the Earth.